EliAndrewC/l7r/setting/l7r.md

 Before humankind existed, there was the creator Tenri, who always was and always will be.
 Tenri's first creation was Erlikonder, with whom he partnered when creating heaven and earth.
 Tenri created Gunahn, who you know as Amaterasu, or Lady Sun, who embodies warmth, and whose rays Tenri used in the creation of the earth.
 Erlikonder created Aybaba, who you know as Onnotangu, or Lord Moon, who embodies coldness.
 Without this mixture, those who came before could not have created the gen, who you know as the "kami", who themselves gave birth to the plants and animals of the world and to all the races of humans and other creatures.
 This tempering was also required for the sun and moon to give birth to the Hantei to rule over the gen, for without a precise mixture of the heavenly forces of warmth and cold, no god could ever assume physical form on earth.

-Erlikonder became prideful after seeing the success of his work, and so Tenri created another place for him, from which he could banished from heaven.
+Erlikonder became prideful after seeing the success of his work, and so Tenri created another place for him, from which he could be banished from heaven.
 Erlikonder was arrogant but not unfair, so Tenri created the underworld and placed him in charge of judging the souls of the dead.
 Not being content with having so little control over the world above, Erlikonder created Kurmez, who had the power to send souls back into the world as spirits.
 I understand that captured Uru warriors who are released by the Moto must first swear oaths by Erlikonder and Kurmez using their Moto names King Yan and Wei Tin, as well as swearing by two other gods of the underworld with which I am not familiar.
 This is not surprising, as the Moto people of ages past are known to have worshiped Erlikonder and the other gods of the underworld, especially Kurmez through whose subordinate spirits human worship is solicited.

 Because Erlikonder was banished to the underworld, the influence of Gunahn was stronger than that of Aybaba among the gen and gods of the world.
 Amaz, the god of fire, had more control over the world, which was upsetting to Sakha, the goddess of water.
 At this time, the Altin ("gold") mountains to the east had a high golden peak, for which the Altin mountain range was named, and this peak connected heaven and earth.
 Sakha climbed the Altin peak to reach heaven and petitioned Tenri for balance.